-The key to success in making great popovers is not to overwork or overmix the batter.
+The key to success in making great Popovers is not to overwork or overmix the batter.
 Stirring the wet ingredients slowly into the flour with a whisk will help.
 If you pour the ingredients in too fast you end up with a lot of lumps and you have to stir more to get the lumps worked out.

-Here’s a basket of these delicious popovers.
+Here’s a basket of these delicious Popovers.

-Here’s a look at these delicious popovers.
+Popovers are fabulous for special occasion meals.
 As a reminder, don’t overbeat or overmix the dough or the popover will fall flat.

 Here’s what I did.

 Place eggs in mixing bowl.
 Beat eggs with a whisk until frothy.

 Add flour and whisk as little as possible until mixture is barely mixed.

 Whisk in flour and salt.
 There may be lumps in the batter.

-Spray muffin tins or custard cups with cooking spray.
-These seem to cook a lot better in custard cups rather than muffin tins but that’s all we had.
+Popovers seem to cook a lot better in custard cups rather than muffin tins.